 For example, if you’re in California, then you SHOULD form your LLC in California.

-As a business lawyer, I’m assisted hundreds of clients just like you start their business and I can definitely help you with yours.
+As a business lawyer, I’ve assisted hundreds of clients just like you start their business and I can definitely help you in incorporating a business.

-If you have any questions about which is the best state to form LLC for online business, email me Sam Mollaei Esq. at [email protected]
+If you have any questions about which is the best state to form LLC for online business, email me at firstname.lastname@example.org

-If you choose to incorporate your business (form an LLC or C-Corporation or S-Corporation) in any other state outside of the state where you have actual presence or are physically doing business, you would have to also incorporate your business in your own home state as well.
+If you are interested in incorporating a business (form an LLC or C-Corporation or S-Corporation) in any other state outside of the state where you have actual presence or are physically doing business, you would have to also consider incorporating a business in your own home state as well.

 So the short answer is:

-- If you’re a U.S. resident, you should incorporate your business in the state where you are
+- If you’re a U.S. resident, you should be incorporating a business in the state where you are

-- If you’re a non-U.S. resident (living outside the U.S.), you should incorporate your business in Delaware
+- If you’re a non-U.S. resident (living outside the U.S.), you should incorporate online business in Delaware

-If you have any questions about this, email me Sam Mollaei Esq. at [email protected]
+If you have any questions about incorporating a business, email me at email@example.com

 What Does It Mean to Incorporate a Business?